Transfer Applicant Checklist

 Students may submit either the SAT or ACT if they feel their standardized testing results best represent their academic potential.
 We will not make any assumptions as to why some students choose to submit scores while others do not; all applicants will be given equal consideration in our holistic evaluation approach.

-Specifically, for international students, we require applicants to submit SAT I or ACT or scores if English is not your first language and you have not attended a high school and/or college for at least three years where English is the only language of instruction.
-The TOEFL, IELTS or Duolingo English Test is also required if English is not your first language.
-If you have attended a high school for at least three years where English is the only language of instruction, or if you are enrolled in an IB diploma program, we can waive this TOEFL/IELTS/Duolingo requirement.
+Specifically, for international students, the TOEFL, IELTS or Duolingo English Test is still required if English is not your first language.
+If you have attended a high school for at least three years where English is the only language of instruction, or if you are enrolled in an IB diploma program, we can waive this TOEFL/IELTS/Duolingo English Test requirement.